-The City of Toronto is studying transportation connections from Village Green Square to Sheppard Avenue East and the Agincourt GO Station.
+The City of Toronto has carried out a study of transportation connections from Village Green Square to Sheppard Avenue East and the Agincourt GO Station.
 Transportation infrastructure improvements are needed to ensure people can drive, walk, and cycle to destinations safely and efficiently, and support the growing number of people living and working in this area as well as planned developments.

 The study area is bounded by Cardwell Avenue to the north, the Stouffville GO train line to the east, Village Green Square to the south and Kennedy Road to the west.
 Several infrastructure improvements are being recommended within the study area.